|The birds are the main focus so get out there are check them out!

 Meet at Klipfel Nature Sanctuary trailhead on Brockway Mountain Drive, west of Copper Harbor.

 Benefit Breakfast at the Harbor Haus

-Enjoy a delicious breakfast and support Copper Harbor Birding.
+Enjoy a delicious breakfast and support Copper Harbor Birding and the Brockway Mountain Hawk Watch.
 9:00 am to 11:00 am, first come first served basis.